CrawleyM29/PractiumII-BCC/README.md

 ## 8. Summary

-The deep learning AI training is a success and distinguishes which images are benign and malignant breast cancer from a combination of small imaging using Deep Learning Python with a 98.87% success rate and using exploratory data to understand our dataset for better results.
+The deep learning AI training is a success and distinguishes which images are benign and malignant breast cancer from a combination of small imaging using Deep Learning Python with a 98.87% success rate and using exploratory data to understand our dataset for better results, and showcasing that our Malignant and Benign are great features after training.

 ## 9. References